 There is a lot of understandable disappointment and frustration for all children when they have to turn off their devices.
 Children who are going through a tough time, don't feel like they have many other positive things in their life, who are managing their distress by using screens, or who have strong feelings of independence and frustration - etc etc - find it especially tough.

 When as adults we are understanding about why and how it is hard to do this then our relationships with children stay positive, and we feel better.

 Sentences which are compassionate about this might include (depending on the situation):

 - I'm sorry this is tough.

 - I find it hard to reduce using my phone too sometimes.

 - I know that turning off this game/app is especially hard because....

 Idea 5.
 Create several specific tech/device/gaming rules and apply them consistently.

 Many families find that the great number of very specific rules, systems and routines they put in place, the easier children find it to manage this issue.
 For children with emotional, behavioural and social challenges, the more predictability they have, often the easier life becomes.
 For example, there might be rules for when the screens are turned off, which games are played, what apps/programs are used and when tech is used or not used.

-For example, some families might have "Two hours of gaming a day unless we are going out, in which case 90 minutes - half before 12 noon and half after" OR "Gaming every afternoon between 2pm and 5pm on Monday, Wednesday and Friday this week" OR "Gaming happens for 1 hour max, 4 times during the day, on 3 days this week".
+For example, some families might have "Two hours of gaming a day unless we are going out, in which case 90 minutes - half before 12 noon and half after" OR "Gaming every afternoon between 4pm and 5pm on Monday, Wednesday and Friday this week" OR "Gaming happens for 1 hour max, 4 times during the day, on 3 days this school holiday week".